Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I decided to have just one layout file, because of reusability of code and readibility in the rendering.
 It is also not that big of a file so there shouldn't be a need to separate them.

 Okay so in order to improve how I handle all of this I'm going to modify auth.js into an context provider which will wrap my app.

+Jun 9
+I was able to both fix the auth.js with the context provider and to restrict access with a single component.
+Next steps are to go page by page creating a basic design and coding the important parts.
+I'm starting with the UserManagement page.